rsarwas/aoc/to_do.md

 Problems that have been solved, but need more attention

+* 2021-19, part1:
+  The Transformation sequence is hard coded for the sample and puzzle input.
+This should be calculated by creating a graph and calculating the shortest path from all sensors to the selected sensor.
 * 2021-22, part2:
   4 hours of compute time is too long!
 * 2021-23: